 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Decatur is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Decatur is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Decatur who work in sales jobs (12.36%), office and administrative support (11.59%), and management occupations (8.60%).

-The education level of Decatur citizens is a little higher than the average for US cities and towns: 24.87% of adults in Decatur have at least a bachelor's degree.
+The citizens of Decatur are slightly better educated than the national average of 21.84% for all cities and towns, with 24.87% of adults in Decatur having a bachelor's degree or advanced degree.

 The per capita income in Decatur in 2010 was $24,312, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
 This equates to an annual income of $97,248 for a family of four.
 However, Decatur contains both very wealthy and poor people as well.